Emmapopo/Websocket-API/readme.md

 "seen" is just the type of message to dinstiguish it from other message types.

 Then it updates the message statuses as seen in the database.

+6) Lecturer joing a class group
+A lecturer can join any class group in the school to serve as the class adviser.
+Once the lecturer joins, he or she will be able to send message to the class.

+The message is of the form: {"class_id": 1, "type": "lec_class_assign"}
+where class_id is the id of the class the lecturer wants to join.

+If successful, it returns: {"Status": "Successfully joined"}

+If it's not successful, it returns: {"Status": "Not successful"}

+7) A lecturer sending a message to a class:
+A lecturer sending a message to a class is of the form:

+{"class_id" : 1, "title" : "test questions", "content": "submit your assignment on time", "attachments": ["http://123jh", "http://23jloo"] "type": "send_class_message"}

+NB: attachments is the list of the attachments of the document.
+If there's no attachment, it is sent as an empty list []

+If successful, the message_id of the message is sent so it is updated in the database.

+{
+    "message_id": 2
+}

+8) lecturer and class members replying to a message sent by the lecturer.

+The reply message is of the form: {"message_id" : 1, "content": "What textbook sir?", "attachments": ["http://123jh", "http://23jloo"], "type": "reply_class_message"}

+NB: attachments is the list of the attachments of the document.
+If there's no attachment, it is sent as an empty list []

+If successful, the message_id of the message is sent so it is updated in the database.

+{
+    "message_id": 2
+}

+9) A lecturer sending a message to a course:
+A lecturer sending a message to a course is of the form:

+{"course_id" : 1, "title" : "test questions", "content": "submit your assignment on time", "attachments": ["http://123jh", "http://23jloo"] "type": "send_class_message"}

+NB: attachments is the list of the attachments of the document.
+If there's no attachment, it is sent as an empty list []

+If successful, the message_id of the message is sent so it is updated in the database.

+{
+    "message_id": 2
+}

+10) lecturer and course members replying to a message sent by the lecturer.

+The reply message is of the form: {"message_id" : 1, "content": "What textbook sir?", "attachments": ["http://123jh", "http://23jloo"], "type": "reply_course_message"}

+NB: attachments is the list of the attachments of the document.
+If there's no attachment, it is sent as an empty list []

+If successful, the message_id of the message is sent so it is updated in the database.

+{
+    "message_id": 2
+}